How long do pending transactions take to clear?

 straight to your inbox

-In this article, we’ll explain what pending transactions are and how they work, and give you an idea of how long the various types of pending charges take to resolve.
-Plus, we’ll tell you what to do if you have an issue with one.
+In this article, we’ll explain what pending transactions are and how they work.
+We’ll also give you an idea of how long the various types of pending charges take to resolve and what to do if you have an issue with one.

 What is a pending transaction?

-A pending transaction is a charge that has been authorized but hasn't been fully processed.
-Pending transactions can occur when the money needed for the transaction is still being transferred between accounts.
+A pending transaction is a credit card charge that hasn’t been fully processed.
+These transactions can occur when the money needed for the transaction is still being transferred between accounts.
 They will not yet be reflected on your checking account balance or available credit.

 How long do pending transactions take to clear?

-• Check deposits usually take up to 2 business days.
+- Check deposits at the bank, ATM, or via banking app usually take up to 2 business days.

 Are pending transactions already deducted from my account?